-The types of leaves in the angiosperms may be broadly classified into simple and compound.
-Simple leaves consist of a single blade such as those in corn, rice, banana, jackfruit and mango whereas compound leaves have a blade that is separated into two or more parts on a common petiole, such as those in palms, legumes such as pea and peanut, malunggay or Moringa tree, and many ferns.
+The types of leaves in most angiosperms may be broadly classified into simple and compound.
+Simple leaves consist of a single blade such as those in corn, rice, banana, and mango whereas compound leaves have a blade that is separated into two or more parts on a common petiole, such as those in palms (e.g. coconut and African oil palm), legumes (e.g. soybean and peanut), malunggay or Moringa tree, and many ferns.

 Simple leaves are classified according to variation in leaf margins.The leaves are called entire when the margins are continuous, without teeth, notches or divisions; serrate when toothed with regular, sharp teeth pointing forward like the teeth of a saw; dentate when the teeth, which are pointed, are directed outward; crenate when the teeth are rounded; repand or undulate when the margin has a wavy pattern; sinuate when the margin is strongly undulate; incised or cut when the margin is cut into deep, irregular teeth; lobed when deeply cut but the incisions do not exceed half-way to the midrib; cleft when deeply cut with the incisions extending more than half-way to the midrib; parted when the divisions are close to the midrib; and divided when they extend to the midrib.